Justin Wilson (chef)

-"Cajun" humorist
+Early Life & Career

 Wilson was born in Roseland near Amite, the seat of Tangipahoa Parish, one of the "Florida Parishes" of southeastern Louisiana.
 He was the second-youngest of seven children of Harry D. Wilson, the Louisiana Commissioner of Agriculture and Forestry from 1916 to 1948 and a former member of the Louisiana House of Representatives.

 While Wilson presented himself as Cajun in his act, it is unclear if he had any actual Acadian or French ancestry.
 His father Harry Wilson was of Welsh descent.
 Justin Wilson described his mother, the former Olivet Mintern Toadvin (1880–1976), as Cajun, but she has no known ancestors who either were Acadian, lived in the Cajun regions of Louisiana, or emigrated from France.
 (She did, however, teach Justin how to cook.)
 Her surname Toadvin derives from a native of Guernsey who immigrated to Maryland circa 1675.
 The Florida Parishes, where the family lived, were not part of the French or Spanish colonies of Louisiana.

 Wilson began his career as a safety engineer while he traveled throughout Acadiana.
 The safety lectures that he made to refinery workers prompted him to become a Cajun storyteller.
 He remembered it this way on the back cover of The Justin Wilson Cook Book:

 Way back when I first started as a safety engineer, I took myself pretty seriously, and I found I was putting my audiences to sleep.
 So having lived all my life among the Cajuns of Louisiana, and having a good memory for the patois and the type of humor Cajuns go for, I started interspersing my talks on safety with Cajun humor.

 Wilson later recorded several comedy albums, beginning with The Humorous World of Justin Wilson on Ember Records.
 He also recorded several albums for Jewel Records on the Paula label and a few for Capitol Records.
 He later appeared as a guest on the popular CBS series The Ed Sullivan Show.
 He was known for the catchphrase, "I gar-on-tee!"
 (I guarantee).